Christopher Codrington (colonial administrator): Early life

+Career

 In 1663, Codrington and other men of Barbados bought the island of Saint Lucia from native chiefs there.
 While still in his twenties, he was appointed to the council of Barbados, and then as deputy governor, entrusted with day-to-day administration in the absence of the Governor.
 In that capacity, he set about building schools and hospitals, suppressing smuggling, and controlling excessive drinking.
 Codrington was married to a woman named Gertrude.
 His elder son, another Christopher, was born on Barbados in 1668, and then a younger son called John, who was an "imbecile."
 In 1669, Codrington was accused of murdering Henry Willoughby, a son of the Governor, Lord Willoughby, in the course of a dispute about Codrington's acquisition of a desirable estate on Barbados called Consetts.
 Willoughby died suddenly with a "violent burning of the stomach", a few hours after eating a meal with Codrington, and although no wrongdoing was ever proved, Codrington never entirely recovered his good name on the island.
 He began to trade outside the law and to move his investments away from Barbados.